There are many reasons for having your tooth pulled or say wisdom tooth removal : infection, risk of infection, gum disease, crowded mouth.

 A complex tooth extraction is where the process is not as straightforward as pulling it straight out.
 There are a multitude of ways for teeth to position themselves, sometimes they are under the gum line and pointing in various directions, for example, and the process to take them out may involve surgery under anesthesia.

-Even simple tooth extractions might end up as complex ones if, for example a decayed tooth is being pulled out but it cracks and part of the root is left in the jaw.
+Even simple wisdom tooth extractions might end up as complex ones if, for example a decayed tooth is being pulled out but it cracks and part of the root is left in the jaw.

 At Peña Adobe Dental, we are prepared to handle these situations or refer you to our trusted dental surgeons.
 Once a tooth is pulled out the first thing to make sure of is to check that the tooth is completely removed, without remaining pieces or roots left behind.

-Removing a tooth is a careful process and it requires the expertise of a well-trained oral surgeon and also the professional assessment of the position and the knowledge of the risks that this procedure might involve.
+Tooth Removal is a careful process and it requires the expertise of a well-trained oral surgeon and also the professional assessment of the position and the knowledge of the risks that this procedure might involve.

-At Peña Adobe Dental we are especially conscientious of the impact that removing a tooth can have on your overall health.
+At Peña Adobe Dental we are especially conscientious of the impact that a wisdon tooth removal can have on your overall health.
 If you are experiencing any pain or would like to know if an extraction is the proper route, please don’t hesitate to call us today for the best care and recommendation possible.

 Taking Care of Yourself After Surgery

-After getting your wisdom teeth pulled, you are likely to experience pain and swelling.
+After getting your wisdom teeth extraction treatment, you are likely to experience pain and swelling.
 There may be some bleeding.
 While your mouth heals, you have to be careful not to dislodge the blood clot or harm your healing gums.
 You should not consume solid foods, alcohol, coffee, soda or hot beverages in the first few days following your procedure.
 You shouldn’t even brush your teeth for the first day of recovery.
 Typical wisdom teeth recovery time is three to four days, although it can be as long as one week.
 The length of recovery depends a lot on how badly the wisdom teeth were impacted and how they were erupting.

 There are plenty of things you can do to make the recovery time easier.
 Plan on taking it easy for a few days; you can resume your normal activities after the first day in most cases, but for about a week you do not want to do anything that could dislodge the blood clot from where your teeth were removed.
 For the pain, you can take a prescription pain killer given to you by your oral surgeon or recommended over-the-counter pain relievers.
 To help with the swelling, place an ice pack over your jaw.
 The cold helps to reduce the inflammation and ease any discomfort.